-This sauce hits so many flavor notes -- salty, sweet, sour, umami.
+This dipping sauce hits so many flavor notes—salty, sweet, sour, umami.
+It's the perfect accompaniment to termpura vegetables.

 Using a ginger grater or the fine side of a box grater, grate ginger root.
 Fold a 12-inch square of cheesecloth into quarters.
 Place the grated ginger in corner of cheesecloth.
 Working over a medium bowl, tightly wring the ginger in order to extract the juice.
 Discard the cheesecloth and the remaining root.